 Need some pointers?
 Here are four helpful tips for crafting the perfect end-of-year note:

 - Stay positive.
-All too often, feedback is constructive in nature.
+All too often, feedback is constructive in nature (and therefore seen as criticism).
 Be sure to focus on individual contributions that made an impact over the year.

-- Reward effort.
-Recall what each team member achieved but take care to give examples of how they live your company values.
+- Recognize effort and values.
+Recall what each team member achieved but take care to also give examples of how they live your company values.

 - Get personal.
 What do the accomplishments of each team member mean to you as a manager?
 Share how their contributions have impacted you personally.
 Be honest and express gratitude.